bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

 .. class:: Texture([int width[, int height]])

-   This class has been recently introduced in SFML 2.
+   This class has been introduced in SFML 2.
 It basically replaces the :class:`Image` class, except when you need to access or set pixels, which is only possible with Images.

    .. attribute:: MAXIMUM_SIZE
    .. attribute:: height